yamcs/yamcs/docs/server-manual/security/authmodules/yaml.rst

 YAML AuthModule
 ===============

-This AuthModule supports authentication and authorization of users via YAML files available directly in the ``etc/`` folder.
+This AuthModule supports authentication and authorization of users via YAML files available directly in the Yamcs configuration folder.

 Class Name
 ----------